mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 ***...as an individual***
 FROM: [https://nextstrain.org/narratives/ncov/sit-rep/2020-03-13?n=10](https://nextstrain.org/narratives/ncov/sit-rep/2020-03-13?n=10)
 * Practice strict social distancing, especially if you are in a vulnerable group.
 Remember that even if you are not super vulnerable, many people around you are; follow these practices to protect others.
-* Wear a cloth mask as an integral part of your social distancing efforts (donate your N95s).
+* Wear a cloth mask as an integral part of your social distancing efforts (donate your N95s). (see "Masks Help" section below)
 * Wash your hands "like you just chopped a jalapeno and have to change a contact lens."
 * Stay home as much as possible -- especially if you are sick; be prepared with extra supplies in case you need to self-quarantine.
 * Communicate your feelings about the pace of getting vaccines into people's arms to your local, state, and national leaders.